altoiddealer/comfyui_essential-er/README.md

 <img width="1037" height="574" alt="Screenshot 2025-07-27 134150" src="https://github.com/user-attachments/assets/5d27b7b5-9be6-40ca-ba9a-e1874afc65a3" />

+---

+### Load Videos From Folder List

+Based on **Load Videos From Folder** from [ComfyUI-KJNodes](https://github.com/kijai/ComfyUI-KJNodes).

+KJ's version outputs the merged images (all loaded videos are joined), which has very limited practicality.

+My version outputs both the video images ***and*** audio in lists which can be more easily processed.

+The following nodes are designed specifically to handle the outputs from **Load Videos From Folder List**.

 ### Merge Image Batch List

 Based on **Image Batch Extend With Overlap** from [ComfyUI-KJNodes](https://github.com/kijai/ComfyUI-KJNodes), which is used to join separate videos (image batches) using configurable joining strategies, and outputting an extended video.